AGutierrezR/vscode-neovim-extensions-pack/README.md

 ## Configuration Neovim (Lua)

-The Neovim configuration on the system can be found at the following path:
+The Neovim configuration on the system can be found and configurate at the following path:

 - MacOS & Linux: `~/.config/nvim/`
 - Windows: `~/AppData\Local\nvim`